nhiemngo/hw2020/README.md

 # Seller Identity Package

 ## Starting the server
-cd sellercom
+cd <name of folder>

-go build sellercom
+go build <name of folder> (or go build *.go)

+Setting up the database:
-sudo mysql
+- sudo mysql

-source "path to database.sql"
+- source "path to database.sql"
-source "path to test_data.sql" (optional to fill database with data)
+- source "path to test_data.sql" (optional to fill database with data)

 navigate to localhost:2000 (that 2000 is a random port number btw)